• Skip to primary navigation

 12

-These quick and easy pistachio muffins are made with pistachio flour so they're naturally gluten free and full of pistachio flavor.
+These quick and easy pistachio muffins are made with your very own homemade pistachio flour so they're naturally gluten free and full of pistachio flavor.
+They get a hint of green coloring by adding matcha powder and can be prepared entirely in a blender by grinding up pistachios to make your own flour!

 Equipment